-The methodology for the study was determined by the gap in existing studies, and the need to collect specific data from a large population and triangulate from different sources and approaches (Opoku et al., 2016).
+The methodology for the study was determined by the gap in existing studies and the need to collect specific data from a large population and triangulate from different sources and approaches (Opoku, Ahmed and Akotia, 2016).
 A pragmatic approach through a sequential explanatory design was adopted to collect statistical and in-depth textual information.
-The taxonomy of the CSFs was established in the first phase and the latent meaning, interactions, and manifestations of the CSFs in different settings and scenarios were established in the second phase (Santos et al., 2017).
+The taxonomy of the CSFs was established in the first phase and the latent meaning, interactions and manifestations of the CSFs in different settings and scenarios were established in the second phase (Santos et al., 2017).
 Higher priority was given to the quantitative phase as it took longer to obtain responses and more analysis to extract more components.
-However, this was understandable given that transportation projects are few, and PPP projects are even fewer in South Africa (Bruchez & Steiner, 2014).
+However, this was understandable given that transportation projects are few and PPPs projects are even fewer in South Africa (Sebitlo, Mbara and Luke, 2022).
 Therefore, the mixed-method approach combined quantitative and qualitative strands of information to develop nuanced and comprehensive findings (Draucker et al., 2020).
-The subsequent gualitative phase helped to reflect upon experience and depth, contextualise and enrich the findings, thus increasing the findings' reliability (Bowen et al., 2017).
-Moreover, mixed methods are often used in Built Environment research (Day & Gunderson, 2018).
-The mixed methods approach also allowed for the collection of both quantitative and qualitative data on transport PPP projects CSFs; thus, a broader perspective to understanding the phenomenon under study was obtainable.
-The approach enabled the study to come up with aualitative explanations for the auantitative responses from research participants.
+The subsequent qualitative phase helped to reflect upon experience and depth, contextualise and enrich the findings, thus increasing the findings' reliability (Bowen, Rose and Pilkington, 2017).
+Moreover, mixed methods are often used in built environment research (Day and Gunderson, 2018).
+The mixed methods approach also allowed for the collection of both quantitative and qualitative data on transport PPPs projects CSFs; thus, a broader perspective to understanding the phenomenon under study was obtainable.
+The approach enabled the study to come up with qualitative explanations for the quantitative responses from research participants.
 Therefore, the mixed methods approach was applied to counter the weaknesses of a single approach to this type of research study, where quantitative opinions need to be backed by explanations.